collapsed-stacks/startups/questions/8022/how-can-shops-ask-customers-to-install-an-app-will-it-work.md

 - tagged: `market-research`
 - score: 2

-<p>I want to test market with few features in my app. </p>
+I want to test market with few features in my app.

-<p>I am making paperless bills app.
+I am making paperless bills app.
 In this app, I let the shops create bills and share them with customers via whatsapp or my app.
-The problem is that shops need to ask customers whatsapp number or need to ask to install my app so that they can share the bill.</p>
+The problem is that shops need to ask customers whatsapp number or need to ask to install my app so that they can share the bill.

-<p>Is that good and will it work ?<br />
+Is that good and will it work ?<br />
 Or I am wasting my time because shops can't ask this to every customer ?<br /> Or it should be reverse ?<br />
- I mean should customers create order and share it with shops ?<br /> </p>
+ I mean should customers create order and share it with shops ?<br />

-<p>This way also customer has to ask shop to install app to view order.
-It would be odd.<br />
-How to go about this ? </p>
+This way also customer has to ask shop to install app to view order.
+It would be odd.<br /> How to go about this ?

-<p>No thoughts are coming to me. </p>
+No thoughts are coming to me.

 ## Answer 8023